lnx1288/homelab-work/README.md

         sudo apt update; sudo apt install ansible -y cd ansible
         ansible-playbook -i inventory/hosts.yaml playbooks/init_config.yaml --ask-become-pass
-        ansible-playbook -i inventory/hosts.yaml playbooks/mirror.yaml --ask-become-pass
         ansible-playbook -i inventory/hosts.yaml playbooks/maas.yaml --ask-become-pass
         ```
     * Copy the API key to the Tf init.tf file

+#### Playbooks explained

+  * __`init_config.yaml`__:
+    * Install the tooling in the orchestrator node
+    * Configures the orchestrator networking
+    * Sets up LXD and creates the MAAS container
+    * Copies all scripts and configs to the MAAS container
+    * Runs `scripts/bootstrap-maas.sh -b` to install MAAS, do initial MAAS configs and import images

 ## Known Issues

-  * __MAAS/LXD race condition__: Because of [LP#1995194](https://bugs.launchpad.net/ubuntu/+source/lxd/+bug/1995194), for the time being we need to stop the `maas` snap services to be able to initialize LXD, hence why it's better to start by creating the mirror container.
+  * __MAAS/LXD race condition__: Because of [LP#1995194](https://bugs.launchpad.net/ubuntu/+source/lxd/+bug/1995194), for the time being we need to stop the `maas` snap services to be able to initialize LXD, hence why it's better to start by creating the mirror container. __NOTE__: This is only needed if there's a local mirror to be set up via `mirror.yaml` and if MAAS is being installed via `maas.yaml` (neither of these is true at the moment since I'm using `bootstrap-maas.sh`).